SoftwareEng-StudentRecordSystem/Student-Marks-System-Project/README.md

 - Within the project folder there is also a Source code directry that has both Front-End and Back-End development code.
 - The Project folder has the final Dileverables for the required student record/marks system project, the directory also has source code directory that has Front-End and Back-End development code.

-2. To run a latex document you will need:
+2. To run a latex document you will need the following:

 - Latex editor
 - The Latex doc file